 Ricardo believes that the MIND, BODY, and SOUL must work together to live a complete life.

 As a child or young adult, he can help you refine your skills to be at the top of your game in whatever sport you choose.
 If you’re an adult, he can help you get into shape or help you maintain an active life no matter how old you are.
-He’s worked with beginners and accomplished athletes that want that “Olympic” edge to become the best.
-He will give you his personal experience and personal attention to help you make it happen.
+He’s worked with beginners and accomplished athletes who want that “Olympic” edge to become the best.